 - In the VLAN dialog box complete the following:

-- As necessary, enable Edge override by checking the Edge Override checkbox.
+- As necessary, activate Edge override by checking the Edge Override check box.

 - Choose a segment from the Segment drop-down menu.

 - The VLAN Name displays the default name and can be ignored.

 - The VLAN ID displays the default value and can be ignored.